daniel-meppiel-sonarsource/hands-on-scripts/README.md

 ## Required Setup
 The steps below need to be taken to make the script work:

+* Make sure you install [Python 3.8+](https://www.python.org/downloads/), [Pip](https://pip.pypa.io/en/stable/installing/) and [Pipenv](https://pypi.org/project/pipenv/)
-* Obtain a `client_secret.json` file from myself and put it on your project root folder.
+* Obtain the `client_secret.json` from this [restricted link](https://drive.google.com/file/d/1n3o7E-fBmo5ksMRaBVDBNQG3QQlgIGeo/view?usp=sharing) and put it on your project root folder.
 This will allow the program to generate Google Spreadsheets in your GDrive.
 * Create a `.env` file in the project root folder, and add the following variables:

     ```